 Radio follow-up of Fermi-LAT unassociated sources is an effective way for finding new pulsars.
 Previous radio observations, including three epochs with Arecibo in June 2013, failed to detect the MSP.
 In an one-hour tracking observation with the FAST ultra-wide band receiver, the radio pulses toward 3FGL J0318.1+0252 were detected with a spin period of 5.19 milliseconds, an estimated distance of about 4 thousand light-years, and as potentially one of the faintest radio MSPs.

 Millisecond pulsar is a special kind of neutron stars that rotate hundreds of times per second.
-It is not only expected to play an important role in understanding the evolution of neutron stars and the equation of state of condense matter, but also can be used to detect low-frequency gravitational waves.
+It is not only expected to play an important role in understanding the evolution of neutron stars and the equation of state of condensed matter, but also can be used to detect low-frequency gravitational waves.

 The pulsar timing array (PTA) attempts to detect low-frequency gravitational waves from merging supermassive black holes using the long-term timing of a set of stable millisecond pulsars.
 Pulsar search is the basis of gravitational wave detection through PTAs.

-The planned Commensal Radio Astronomy FAST Survey (CRAFTS) is expected to discover many millisecond pulsars and thus will make significant contribution to the PTA experiment.
+The planned Commensal Radio Astronomy FAST Survey (CRAFTS) is expected to discover many millisecond pulsars and thus will make a significant contribution to the PTA experiment.

 “The international radio-astronomy community is excited about the amazing FAST telescope, already showing its power in these discoveries.
 FAST will soon discover a large number of millisecond pulsars and I am looking forward to seeing FAST’s contribution to gravitational wave detection,” said George Hobbs, scientist of the Commonwealth Scientific and Industrial Research Organization (CSIRO) of Australia and member of the Gravitational Wave International Committee (GWIC).